Reynold4k/Nanopore_MinimumBIO/Pipeline1/README.md

 ## Setup Instructions

+## Sometimes the rclone mount would not be able to mount all the data correctly, just make sure that rclone mount is working properly.

 1. Clone the repository and copy the script into your working directory.
 For the data moving problems on Katana, please refere to: https://docs.restech.unsw.edu.au/